 - Metasedimentary Rocks.
 Metasedimentary rocks in the central part of San Diego County are referred to as Julian Schist, which is composed of quartz-mica schist and quartzite, with minor amounts of marble and amphibolite.
-These rocks have been intruded and deformed by plutonic rocks associated with the Peninsular Ranges Batholith.
+These rocks have been intruded and deformed by plutonic rocks associated with the Peninsular Ranges Batholith, and have no potential for paleontological resources.
+In the northwestern part of San Diego County, metasendimentary rocks units such as slates, schists, and quartzites are likely correlative to the Bedford Canyon Formation.
 The age of these metasedimentary rocks is not well defined; however, microfossils indicate that they are much older than Triassic in age.
-No fossils have been discovered in this unit within San Diego County; however, correlative units in Riverside and Orange County have yielded marine mollusks.
-Metasedimentary rocks in San Diego County are determined to have a marginal potential for paleontological resources. - Granitic Rocks.
+No fossils have been discovered in this unit within San Diego County; however, correlative units including the Bedford Canyon Formation in Riverside and Orange County have yielded marine mollusks.
+Therefore, localized areas of metasedimentary rocks in San Diego County are considered to have a low potential for paleontological resources.
+As a whole, mMetasedimentary rocks in San Diego County are determined to have a marginal potential for paleontological resources. - Granitic Rocks.
 Granitic rocks are composed of quartz diorite (tonalite) with minor amounts of granodiorite and granite and are Cretaceous in age.
 Since granitic rocks are plutonic in origin, this geologic unit is determined to have no potential for paleontological resources. - Gabbroic rocks.
 Gabbroic rocks in this region of San Diego County include the San Marcos and Cuyamaca gabbros, as well as unnamed bodies.
 They are composed of mostly gabbros with proportions of norite and diorite.
 Since granitic rocks are plutonic in origin, this geologic unit is determined to have no potential for paleontological resources. - Hybrid Gneiss.
 This rock unit is composed of hybrid gneisses and associated granodiorite and quartz diorite of Cretaceous age.
 Hybrid gneiss has no potential for paleontological resources.